Silver prices aren’t just rising, they’re erupting!

-Silver cycles are longer and harder to predict, but they work in a similar way.
-At some point prices will have to recede in order for buying pressure to build back up for another surge higher.
+Silver cycles are longer and harder to predict, but they work similarly.
+At some point, prices will have to recede for buying pressure to build back up for another surge higher.

 A sharp reversal in the silver market is not only likely but healthy in the long run.
 Those who are holding silver for the long run need not be concerned.

 In the big picture, the white metal remains relatively cheap even after its recent price eruption.

 To match its 1980 high in real terms, silver would have to top $160/oz.
 That figure is based on the government’s own faulty CPI data and doesn’t account for additional currency depreciation sure to come in the months and years ahead.